Law 792 - Immigrant Family Legal Clinic

-Through this multi-faceted approach to law practice, students will have opportunities for professional development in three areas.
+Through this clinic's multi-faceted approach to law practice, students will have opportunities for professional development in three areas.
 First, through individual casework, they will develop traditional lawyering skills, including interviewing, counseling, and legal research and writing.
 At the same time, they will gain exposure to a range of additional advocacy tools and methods related to working effectively with the vibrant organizing work underway in this community.
 Finally, the school is a crucible for many issues of importance to immigrant youth and their families far beyond the campus’s boundaries, and the clinic’s work seeks to engage students in the rich opportunities for policy research and advocacy presented by its unique location.

 The learning outcomes for this clinic correspond to four areas of professional development that are integral to the project and casework we will undertake.
 We have divided the areas of professional growth into four categories, although they clearly overlap and intersect with one another.

 Professional Responsibility and Ethics: We use a model of supervision that gives you primary responsibility for all of your case- and project-work.
 Unlike the student/professor or student/employer relationships that you may be accustomed to in your doctrinal classes and externships, in this clinic, you and your partner are expected to take the leadership role in your clinical work.
 In so doing, you are expected to seek out guidance and input from your supervisor as appropriate, but you will be the primary decision-maker, along with your partner, in your project/casework.
 This will require taking initiative with unfamiliar tasks and activities that may feel uncomfortable at first.
 It will also require spending a lot of time planning, discussing, and evaluating with your partner and supervisor each decision made.
 Through the process of taking the leadership role in your case, you will experience first-hard the ethical tensions and significant responsibilities of the profession.